WalkerSchaar/GlyphGuard/README.md

 Homoglyph Shield 🛡️

-Protect yourself from homoglyph phishing attacks - sophisticated scams that use lookalike characters to create fake domains.
+Protect yourself from homoglyph phishing attacks that use lookalike characters!

 Attackers use non-Latin characters that look identical to Latin letters.
 For example: